Menu

 Most credible insurance providers in the UK tend to add a “personal” touch to their life insurance policy offers to convince potential customers to choose them over the competition.

-As we already covered earlier in this article, AXA provides additional support in legal and tax counselling and funeral care included in certain life insurance plans.
+As we already covered in this article, AXA provides additional support in legal and tax counselling and funeral care, which is included in certain life insurance plans.

 While it certainly has less marketing potential than Vitality’s points scheme, the benefits of choosing AXA are much more practical and can greatly help your beneficiaries.

-Life insurance gives you peace of mind knowing that your family will be taken care of financially if something happens to you.
+Life insurance gives you peace of mind, knowing that your family will be financially protected if something happens to you.

 If you’re considering getting life insurance, now is a great time to get a free, no-obligation quote.
 Don’t wait until it’s too late – get covered today.